Computable de Finetti measures: Computable Representations

 \subsection{Representations of Borel Probability Measures}

-The following representations for probability measures on computable topological spaces are devised from more general TTE representations in Schr\"oder~\citep{MR2351942} and Bosserhoff~\citep{Bosserhoff08}, and agree with Weihrauch~\citep{MR1694441} in the case of the unit interval.
-In particular, the representation for $\ProbMeasures(S)$ below is admissible with respect to the weak topology, hence computably equivalent (see Weihrauch \citep[][Chap.~3]{358357}) to the canonical representation for Borel measures given in Schr\"oder~\citep{MR2351942}.
+The following representations for probability measures on computable topological spaces are devised from more general TTE representations in Schr\"oder \citep{MR2351942} and Bosserhoff \citep{Bosserhoff08}, and agree with Weihrauch \citep{MR1694441} in the case of the unit interval.
+In particular, the representation for $\ProbMeasures(S)$ below is admissible with respect to the weak topology, hence computably equivalent (see Weihrauch \citep[][Chap.~3]{358357}) to the canonical TTE representation for Borel measures given in Schr\"oder \citep{MR2351942}.

 Schr\"{o}der~\citep{MR2351942} has also shown the equivalence of this representation for probability measures (as a computable space under the weak topology) with \emph{probabilistic processes}.
-A probabilistic process (see Schr\"oder and Simpson~\citep{1222755}) formalizes the notion of a program which uses randomness to sample points in terms of their representations of the form \eqref{comppoints}.
+A probabilistic process (see Schr\"oder and Simpson~\citep{1222755}) formalizes a notion of a program that uses randomness to sample points in terms of their names of the form \eqref{comppoints}.

-Let $\ProbMeasures(S)$ denote the set of Borel probability measures on a second-countable $T_0$ topological space $S$ (i.e., the probability measures on the $\sigma$-algebra generated by $\cS$).
-Provided that the subbasis $\cS$ is closed under finite intersection, such measures are determined by the measure they assign to elements of $\cS$.
-Note that $\ProbMeasures(S)$ is a second-countable $T_0$ space.
+For a second-countable $T_0$ topological space $S$ with subbasis $\cS$, let $\ProbMeasures(S)$ denote the set of Borel probability measures on $S$ (i.e., the probability measures on the $\sigma$-algebra generated by $\cS$).
+Such measures are determined by the measure they assign to finite intersections of elements of $\cS$.
+Note that $\ProbMeasures(S)$ is itself a second-countable $T_0$ space.

-Let $S$ be a computable topological space.
-We will describe a subbasis for $\ProbMeasures(S)$ which makes it a computable topological space.
-Let $\Alg_\cS$ denote the algebra generated by the subbasis $\cS$ of $S$ (i.e., the closure of $\cS$ under finite union and complementation).
+Now let $(S,\cS)$ be a computable topological space with respect to the enumeration $s$.
+We will describe a subbasis for $\ProbMeasures(S)$ that makes it a computable topological space.
+Let $\Alg_\cS$ denote the lattice generated by $\cS$ (i.e., the closure of $\cS$ under finite union and intersection), and let $s^\Alg$ be an effective enumeration derived from $s$.
 Then, the class of sets